 Dark Angel: The Ascent (1994)

-Directed by a woman (Linda Hassani) who is seemingly from another planet, DARK ANGEL (no relation to the TV series starring Jessica Alba) has a bit of a space cadet glow, kind of like MY SO-CALLED LIFE if Angela Chase was a demoness looking to find herself in the world above her Hell home, etc. What's cool is the relative lack of CGI or misogyny as Veronica finds her way through the city, romancing a young, dumb doctor and wandering around the park ripping spinal columns out of rapists and feeding the meat of sinners to her dog, Hellraiser.
-When Veronica's about to do a number on someone her eyes glow green or red.
-We learn that Hell is owned and operated by God and that the Devil is just a grunt who still bows and scrapes when angels come along to drop off memos.
+Directed by a woman (Linda Hassani) who is seemingly from another planet, DARK ANGEL (no relation to the TV series starring Jessica Alba) has a bit of a space cadet glow, kind of like MY SO-CALLED LIFE if Angela Chase was a demon looking to find herself in the world above her so-called-hellish home, etc. What's cool is the relative lack of CGI or misogyny as Veronica finds her way through the city, romancing a dumb doctor, wandering around the park ripping spinal columns out of rapists, and feeding the meat of her slain sinners to her dog Hellraiser.
+Whenever she's about to do a number on someone Veronica's eyes glow green or red.
+And we learn from the opening act that Hell is owned and operated by God and that the Devil is just a grunt who still bows and scrapes when angels come along to drop off memos.
 Most of all we learn that if acting is really really bad it becomes almost like innocence.

-Sure she's not the devil devil, but she's close and this is my list so shut up I love her low-key performance and the dreamlike grungy fairytale threadbare quality is endearing in a Guy Maddin-meets-Silk Stalkings (Hassani's directed a few episodes) way.
-It's thus the perfect film to pass out to by the tenth whiskey of the night.
+Sure she's not the devil devil, but Veronica Iscariot is damned close and I love Featherstone's low-key performance and the dreamlike grungy fairytale threadbare quality is endearing in a Guy Maddin-meets-Silk Stalkings kind of way.
+It's thus the perfect film to pass out to after ten whisky sours.
 And if you're one of those horror fans who has to really search his collection to find a suitable date movie, here it is.
-Once you see Veronica offer the would-be rapist's spinal column to his intended victim as a trophy to look upon and contemplate, you know there is a God, after all.
+Once you see Veronica offer the rapist's spinal column to his intended victim (for a trophy!) then you know there is a God, after all.

 7. Richard Devon as Satan